Inflammatory Bowel Disease Centre

 Paediatric IBD Imaging Course

 Our biannual event in conjunction with COE program.
-Next course date is set for April 10, 2021.
-Email us for sign-up info in the future!
+Email us for more information.

 IBD Family Night & Teen Night Series